 You and your group can Adopt-A-Shoreline and do two or more clean-ups a year.
 We'll help!

 The Adopt-A-Shoreline Program give you the opportunity to take care of a specific section of the shoreline and watch it change over the season.
 Schools can adopt a beach in one visit.

 We will show them the area they will clean and how to do it.
 We provide a map of the location, data cards, bags, gloves, and sharps containers.
 If you can provide your own gloves and a reusable bucket it helps even more .
-We will team you up with two other people so data collection is easier. ( Teams of 2-5)
+We will help you team with two other people so data collection is easier. ( Teams of 2-5)

 Just email or give us a call. naturecenter@cityofberkeley,info 510 981-6720

-The International Shoreline Clean Up will take place in Berkeley on Saturday, September 19, 2015.
+The next International Shoreline Clean Up will take place in Berkeley on Saturday, September 19, 2015.
 9-12p.m.
-SCHEDULE and information